Find answers to common questions about TextExhibit.

 Is there a trial?

 Yes.
-TextExhibit runs in trial mode with watermarks on output PDFs.
+TextExhibit runs in trial mode with watermarks on output PDFs and some text messages redacted.
 This allows you to fully evaluate the software before purchasing.

 How do I activate my license?